metadata toggle

 30 g powder/100 litres/day

 In the case of continuous treatment, the medicated water must be changed twice daily.
-Based on the dose to be used, and the number and weight of the animals to be treated, the exact daily amount of product can be calculated.
-The following formula can be used to calculate the concentration of the product in drinking water:
+Based on the recommended dose and the number and weight of animals to be treated, the exact daily concentration of the veterinary medicinal product should be calculated according to the following formula:

 Meat and offal: 2 days.